 We recognise that some behaviour can be a result of SEND, disability (e.g. ADHD, ASD or Tourette's syndrome) or vulnerable circumstances and take account of this when responding.
 All these children are supported in a nurturing environment.
-Parents, additional support agency advisor are engaged in planning individual child learning and behaviour plans.
+Parents, additional support agency advisor are engaged in planning individual child learning, behaviour plans and personalised timetables, if necessary, with the support of external agencies/medical experts.